Danielius Vaitelis

 Danielius Vaitelis, also known by the codenames Atamanas and Briedis (5 August 1913 – 13 May 1948) was an anti-Soviet Lithuanian partisan and the commander of the Vytis military district.

 Biography

 Early life and service

 Danielius Vaitelis was born on 5 August 1913 in the village of Geležiai, then part of the Russian Empire.
 His parents, Petras Vaitelis (1866–1941) and Marcijona Vaitelienė née Šlikaitė (1884–1963) were peasants.
 Vaitelis was the youngest of two brothers and two sisters.
 Vaitelis attended the Pagiriai primary school.
 He graduated from the Šėta middle school (progymnasium) in 1932.
 Vaitelis also briefly attended school in Kėdainiai.
 In 1933 he moved to Kaunas and began working at the Spindulys publishing house.
 After graduating from a teachers' union gymnasium, in 1935 he enrolled in the War School of Kaunas, from which he graduated in 1938 with the rank of artillery lieutenant.
+Vaitelis personally knew Jonas Žemaitis as they both served in the same regiment.
 In 1939 Vaitelis completed aviation reconnaissance courses.